 This is the 5th post in a series celebrating the centennial of the Homer L. Dodge Department of Physics and Astronomy.

-One unlikely work of Einstein is a Yiddish translation of Einstein’s general theory of relativity, published in 1921.
+One intriguing work about Einstein is a Yiddish booklet summarizing Einstein’s general theory of relativity, published by Yehuda Leman in 1921.
 This little book is pertinent to recent discussions by historians of 20th-century physics about the nature of “Jewish physics” in the Third Reich, the relations between proponents of Yiddish and Zionism, and the role of Einstein as a leader of East European Jewry in the years before and after World War II.
 For example, in a recent article, Roland Gruschka explores the implications of a 1927 Yiddish translation of Einstein (“Tuvia Shalit’s Di spetsyele relativitets-teorye of 1927 and Other Introductions to the Theory of Relativity in Yiddish,” Science in Context, vol. 20, 2007, pp. 317-339).